wojciech-graj/TIC-MIDI/README.md

 ### Usage

-The script has only been tested on Python 3.9, so your mileage may vary on other versions.
+Make sure Python (3.8+) is available on your system.

 Install the dependencies:
 ```